 Today I will present a performative lecture which takes its starting point in Pauline’s work.
 The goal is to support her in the making of her future film.
 Both her work and my talk investigate the relationship between the sacred and profane.
 I hope to learn new things and I also hope you will learn something – so engage in collective learning.

 Today, we will look at some clips from two films.
 As you hear I am adding some music.
-The sounds are influenced by signals that I get from a profane object (a scalpel) and a sacred object (a sculpture of the virgin mary).
+The sounds are influenced by signals that I get from a profane object (a scalpel) and a sacred object (a sculpture of the virgin Mary).
 We are a trio.

 We live in a society where we believe that most things are rational and scientific.
 The world is almost entirely profane.
 What do I mean?
-Well, ost of us are convinced that everything in the universe can be explained rationally and scientifically.
+Well, most of us are convinced that everything in the universe can be explained rationally and scientifically.
 However, when we look a bit closer, this is far from true.

 For instance, our understanding of space remains deeply coloured by the sacred.
 This holds true both for geographic space and the space of the body.
 Let me explain.
 The spot where you kissed another person for the first time or where a beloved family member is buried both hold a different meaning to you from a parking lot or supermarket.
 So places are far from equal, they are filled with meaning.